amendelson/usc-data-2021/week15/README.md

 ### Homework

 * Mapping Assignment 3: I want you to map a dataset related to your Final Project or capstone.
-Every group member needs to make their own map.
+Due by Friday at 5 PM.
 * Story memo: 50-100 words about Final Project progress over last week